Automattic/wp-calypso/docs/monorepo.md

 Now `lerna publish from-git` will offer to publish only the packages that have a matching Git tag on the current `HEAD` revision.

 The rest of the workflow is exactly the same as in the `from-package` case.

-### Getting NPM permissions to publish in the `@automattic` scope

-To publish packages in the `@automattic` scope, and to update packages owned by the `automattic` organization, you need to be a member of the `automattic` organization on npmjs.com.
-If you're an Automattician, ask around to find an organization owner or admin who will add your personal account to the organization.
-Publish packages under your own name, so that people can find you and ping you in case anything goes wrong with the published package.